-- > The exclusion is permanent - It is a suspension which would bring the pupil's total number of days out of school to more than 15 in a term; or - It would result in a pupil missing a public exam or National Curriculum test

-Where the pupil has been suspended, and the suspension does not bring the pupil's total number of days of suspension to more than 5 in a term, Local Academy Board must consider any representations made by parents.
-However, it is not required to arrange a meeting with parents and it cannot direct the headteacher to reinstate the pupil.

-Where the pupil has been suspended for more than 5 days, but less than 16 days, in a single term, and the parents make representations to the board the Local Academy Board will consider and decide on the reinstatement of a suspended pupil within 50 school days of receiving notice of the suspension.
-If the parents do not make representations, the board is not required to meet and it cannot direct the headteacher to reinstate the pupil.

-Where a suspension or permanent exclusion would result in a pupil missing a public exam or National Curriculum test, the Local Academy Board will, as far as reasonably practicable, consider and decide on the reinstatement of the pupil before the date of the exam or test.
-If this is not practicable, the chair of the governing board (or the vice-chair, if necessary) may consider the

-The following parties will be invited to a meeting of the governing board and allowed to make representations or share information:

-- Parents, or the pupil if they are 18 or over (and, where requested, a representative or friend) - The pupil, if they are aged 17 or younger and it would be appropriate to their age and understanding (and, where requested, a representative or friend) - > The headteacher - The pupil's social worker, if they have one - The VSH, if the pupil is looked after
+- > The exclusion is permanent - It is a suspension which would bring the pupil's total number of days out of school to more than 15 in a term; or - > It would result in a pupil missing a public exam or National Curriculum test - 7.1 Where the pupil has been suspended, and the suspension does not bring the pupil's total number of days of suspension to more than 5 in a term, the disciplinary subcommittee of the Local Academy Board must consider any representations made by parents.
+However, it is not required to arrange a meeting with parents and it cannot direct the headteacher to reinstate the pupil. - 7.2 Where the pupil has been suspended for more than 5, but not more than 15 school days, in a single term, and the parents make representations to the board, the disciplinary subcommittee of the Local Academy Board will consider and decide on the reinstatement of a suspended pupil within 50 school days of receiving notice of the suspension.
+If the parents do not make representations, the board is not required to meet and it cannot direct the headteacher to reinstate the pupil. - 7.3 Where a suspension or permanent exclusion would result in a pupil missing a public exam or National Curriculum test, the disciplinary subcommittee of the Local Academy Board will, as far as reasonably practicable, consider and decide on the reinstatement of the pupil before the date of the exam or test.
+If this is not practicable, the disciplinary subcommittee of the Local Academy Board may consider the suspension or permanent exclusion and decide whether or not to reinstate the pupil. - 7.4 The following parties will be invited to a meeting of the Local Academy Board and allowed to make representations or share information: - Parents (and, where requested, a representative or friend) - The pupil, if they are aged 17 or younger and it would be appropriate to their age and understanding (and, where requested, a representative or friend)

+The headteacher
-The governing board will try to arrange the meeting within the statutory time limits set out above and must try to have it at a time that suits all relevant parties.
-However, its decision will not be invalid simply on the grounds that it was not made within these time limits.

-The Local Academy Board can either:

-- Decline to reinstate the pupil, or - Direct the reinstatement of the pupil immediately, or on a particular date (except in cases where the board cannot do this see earlier in this section)

-In reaching a decision, Local Academy Board will consider:

-- Whether the decision to suspend or permanently exclude was lawful, reasonable, and procedurally fair - Whether the headteacher followed their legal duties - The welfare and safeguarding of the pupil and their peers - Any evidence that was presented to the governing board
+- > The pupil's social worker, if they have one - > The VSH, if the pupil is looked after - 7.5 Local Academy Board meetings can be held remotely at the request of parents; See section 9 for more details on remote access to meetings. - 7.6 The Local Academy Board will try to arrange the meeting within the statutory time limits set out above and must try to have it at a time that suits all relevant parties.
+However, its decision will not be invalid simply on the grounds that it was not made within these time limits. - 7.7 The disciplinary subcommittee of the Local Academy Board can either: - > Decline to reinstate the pupil, or - Direct the reinstatement of the pupil immediately, or on a particular date (except in cases where the board cannot do this - see earlier in this section) - 7.8 In reaching a decision, the disciplinary subcommittee of the Local Academy Board will consider: - Whether the decision to suspend or permanently exclude was lawful, reasonable, and procedurally fair - > Whether the headteacher followed their legal duties - > The welfare and safeguarding of the pupil and their peers - Any evidence that was presented to the local academy board

-They will decide whether or not a fact is true 'on the balance of probabilities'.
+They will decide whether or not a fact is true 'on the balance of probabilities.